 Many young people will have health needs that require specialist support so when completing transition assessment social workers are encouraged to involve health in the assessment process.
 This can include: GP's, Speech and Language Therapy, Occupational Therapy, Physiotherapists and clinicians.

 If a young person/adult has been assessed as not having mental capacity to manage their own finances then support can be considered to ensure that their finances are well managed.
 You can find out more information on finance and money on the GOV.UK website or via our pages - direct payments and paying for care.

-NDTI (National Development Team for Inclusion) are a national organisation that support and promote the Preparing for Adulthood outcomes.
-It is a programme that has been put together as part of the Delivering Better Outcomes Together consortium.
-It aims to support young people to gain skills in order to support their transition into adulthood.
+The NDTI (National Development Team for Inclusion) is a national organisation that support and promote the Preparing for Adulthood outcomes.
+It is a programme put together as part of the Delivering Better Outcomes Together consortium and aims to support young people to gain skills in order to support their transition into adulthood.

-We will be continuing to work with the Department for Education and its partners to ensure that young people with SEND achieve paid employment, independent living and housing options, good health, friendships, relationships and community inclusion as they move into adulthood and to meet our duties under the Care Act 2014.
+We will be continuing to work with the Department for Education and its partners to ensure that young people with SEND achieve paid employment, independent living and housing options, good health, friendships, relationships and community inclusion as they move into adulthood.
+View more on SEND Code of practice: 0-25 years.

 Telephone: 01384 813252